apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 The Core Module is an implementation of the Tinkerpop interface; The Backend module is used to save the graph data to the data store, currently supported backends include: Memory, Cassandra, ScyllaDB, RocksDB; The API Module provides HTTP Server, which converts Client's HTTP request into a call to Core Module.

-> There will be two spellings HugeGraph-Server and HugeGraphServer in the document, and other modules are similar.
-There is no big difference in the meaning of these two ways of writing, which can be distinguished as follows: `HugeGraph-Server` represents the code of server-related components, `HugeGraphServer` represents the service process.
+> There will be two spellings HugeGraph-Server and HugeGraphServer in the document, and other
+> modules are similar.
+There is no big difference in the meaning of these two ways,
+> which can be distinguished as follows: `HugeGraph-Server` represents the code of server-related
+> components, `HugeGraphServer` represents the service process.

 ### 2 Dependency for Building/Running

 #### 2.1 Install Java 11 (JDK 11)

-Consider using Java 11 to run `HugeGraph-Server` (also compatible with Java 8 now), and configure by yourself.
+Consider using Java 11 to run `HugeGraph-Server` (compatible with Java 8 before 1.5.0), and configure by yourself.

 **Be sure to execute the `java -version` command to check the jdk version before reading**

+> Note: Using Java8 will lose some security guarantees, we recommend using Java11 in production or
+> environments exposed to the public network and enable [Auth authentication](/docs/config/config-authentication/).

 ### 3 Deploy

 There are four ways to deploy HugeGraph-Server components:

-- Method 1 Use Docker container (Convenient for Test/Dev)
+- Method 1: Use Docker container (Convenient for Test/Dev)
 - Method 2: Download the binary tarball
 - Method 3: Source code compilation
 - Method 4: One-click deployment